an7arc71ca/threat-intelligence-portfolio/reports/china-mss-ecommerce-cyberattack-analysis.md

 - Supply chain attacks can propagate from Chinese partners to global operations

 **2. Bridge visibility gaps**
-- Nearly 40% of Japanese organizations surveyed were uncertain about attacks originating from overseas partners
+- Cross-border attack attribution remains a critical weakness across Asia: nearly 40% of Japanese organizations surveyed were uncertain about attacks originating from overseas partners
 - Implement monitoring that spans your entire ecosystem, including Chinese operations

 **3. Leverage Chinese threat intelligence**